Rolemaster: Combat

+In addition to concussion hits, some dice rolls will result in a critical hit, which can vary in type and severity.
+The system of tables details what part of the body has been damaged, describing, as one reviewer noted, "various horrific wounds in graphic detail."

+Publication history

 Rolemaster has a total of five editions.

 First edition (RM1): 1980–1982

-This edition includes the original versions of Arms Law, Claw Law, Spell Law, Character Law and Campaign Law.
+This edition includes five books: Arms Law, Claw Law, Spell Law, Character Law and Campaign Law.
 These were available initially as individual books, and later as combined volumes and in boxed sets.

 Second edition (RM2): 1984–1994

 In 1984, an initial boxed set was issued containing both expanded and revised rules.
-The box included Spell Law, a combined Arms Law & Claw Law, Character Law, as well as the Vog Mur campaign module for the Loremaster setting.
+The box included Spell Law, and a combined Arms Law & Claw Law, Character Law, as well as the Vog Mur campaign module for the Loremaster setting.

 Shortly after the first box, a new boxed set was released, containing all of the previous contents as well as The Cloudlords of Tanara, a detailed setting and adventure supplement.
 The supplement introduced ICE's original Loremaster setting, which would later develop into the more sophisticated Shadow World.

-Several additional supplementary books were published individually for the second edition, including three Creatures & Treasures books, and a lot of companion books, expanding the core rules.
+Several additional supplementary books were published individually for the second edition, including three Creatures & Treasures books, and many companion books that expanded the core rules.

 Rolemaster Standard System: 1994

-In 1994 the game was revamped and re-released as Rolemaster Standard System (RMSS).
+In 1994 the game was revised and re-released as Rolemaster Standard System (RMSS).
 The biggest changes were to character generation, particularly in the number of skills available and the method for calculating bonuses for skills.
-Skills were now grouped into Categories of similar skills and one could buy ranks separately in the category and the actual skill.
-The combat sequence was revised, and some of the details of spellcasting were changed.
-The method for learning spell lists was completely overhauled and most of the lists were adjusted and rebalanced.

-The new rules were published in the Rolemaster Standard Rules book from 1995, but as with other editions of the game, a plethora of supplementary rulebooks and accessories were subsequently published.
+Many supplementary rulebooks and accessories were subsequently published.